Can Reddit's silver "apes" beat the market?

 Undeterred, Wall Street Silver issues a deluge of tips, analysis, memes, photos and encouragement.
 It is only Reddit’s 3,783rd biggest community, but it is frequently in the top 20 for volume of posts per day.

-When a new member posts, Bayoukhi often responds saying, "You are now family forever."
+When a new member posts, Bayoukhi often responds here saying, "You are now family forever."

 “HELL OF A TIME”